DylanPW/Python-Utilities/README.md

 # DateGenerator
 A command line utility that generates a date for testing purposes with the following parameters:
-* -e: earliest year that can be generated
+* -e: Earliest year that can be generated (1 - 2999).
+Default is 100 years prior to the current year.
-* -l: latest year that can be generated
+* -l: Latest year that can be generated (1 - 2999).
+Default is the current year.